fppah/fppah.github.io/_posts/2026-07-15-tryhackme-notes-and-security-lab-writeups.md

 ---
 layout: default
-title: "TryHackMe notes and security lab writeups"
+title: "TryHackMe Notes and Security Lab Writeups"
 date: 2026-07-15
 ---

-# TryHackMe notes and security lab writeups
+# TryHackMe Notes and Security Lab Writeups

-This is my first GitHub Pages post.
-I’ll use this section to document labs, troubleshooting notes, and cybersecurity projects.
+This post is where I’ll document lessons learned from hands-on labs, enumeration steps, and key security concepts I want to remember.

+## Topics I want to cover
+- Incident Response lifecycle